Skip to main content

 Mission

-Somos Latinx Lideres (SoLL) at Northwestern’s Feinberg School of Medicine is an affinity group that aims to provide a space for Latinx staff and allies to discuss topics related to Latinx research, networking, and to enhance career development.
-SoLL’s goals are to enhance the work environment of Latinx staff by:
+Somos Latinx Lideres (SoLL) at Northwestern’s Feinberg School of Medicine is an affinity group that aims to provide a space to discuss topics related to Latinx research, networking, and to enhance career development.
+This organization is open to all staff in the Feinberg School of Medicine community.
+SoLL’s goals are to enhance the work environment by:

 • Creating networking opportunities through events